Computer Science Foundations

 Can you help with Lean 4 or Coq formal proofs?

 Yes.
 Lean 4 with mathlib for modern proof writing.
 Tactic-based proofs (intro, apply, exact, simp, ring, omega).
 Inductive types with explicit constructors and recursors.
 Type classes for polymorphism.
 Coq with similar tactic language plus extraction to OCaml for verified algorithms.
-Suitable for advanced courses (CMU 15-317, Coq school) or for formally verifying a paper-written proof on important problems.
+Suitable for advanced proof-assistant courses or for formally verifying a paper-written proof on important problems.

 Do you help with recurrence relations?